 In the morning of the wedding, Jamie was greeted by her acupuncturist/masseuse, who gave her a lengthy treatment to get the day started right.
-Jamie got ready at her house, the oldest standing house in Big Sur, the original Pfeiffer homestead cottage.
-She had all 8 of her bridesmaids, their kids, her baby and some more people!
-Jamie gifted all her bridesmaids with a custom made set of earrings, done by a local Big Sur artist, Jill Woyt, who custom paints wings on leather.
+Jamie got ready at her house, which is the oldest standing house in Big Sur, the original Pfeiffer homestead cottage.
+She had all 8 of her bridesmaids, their kids, her baby and some more people with her to celebrate and get ready!
+Jamie gifted all her bridesmaids with a custom made set of earrings, done by a local Big Sur artist, Jill Woyt, who paints butterfly wings on leather.
 Andrew had spent the night surfing in the dark with his groomsmen, and then camping out in the tipi at the wedding site down the road from their house.

 The dinner was more of a celebratory feast.
-The bride owns her own catering company, and had her own staff cater the wedding.
-The chef who works with her is an amazing wizard at roasting a whole pig, and at Jamie’s request, he deboned the pig and stuffed it with homemade sicilian sausage, grilled fennel and shallot, then roasted it for 18 hours on a spit.
-The pig was served with a gravy of drippings and a stone fruit compote.
+The bride owns her own catering company, Sea Stars, and had her own staff cater the wedding.
+The chef who works with her is an amazing wizard at roasting a whole pig, and at Jamie’s request, he deboned the pig and stuffed it with homemade sicilian sausage, grilled fennel and carmelized shallots, then roasted it for 18 hours on the wood fired bbq pit at the campground.
+He had to stake out overnight to watch the fire and rotate the pig.
+The pig was served with a gravy of drippings and a fresh stone fruit compote.
 The sides were farro, salad and farmers market veggies.

 At the end of dinner, the couple’s friend Magnus Toren, of the Henry Miller Library, stood up and sang them Bob Dylan’s “Wedding Song” as his toast.